udireches/Fusion-Attivio-On-Prem-Integration/README.md

  Lambda will be used for that.
  <p>
  Each instance of this connector is configured with AWS credentials and the name of the on-prem connector.
 It is secheduled to run every few minutes to check the SQS queue.
-The connector run ends once there are messages on the queue.
+The connector run ends once there are no messages on the queue.